19 min read

 “And the North, as well.”
 Lee spoke at last.

 Lincoln darn near slugged him.
-Instead, he said quietly, “And the North, as well.
+Instead, he said quietly, “And the border states, as well.
 Let us abolish this wicked practice together for once and all.”

 As if awakening from the lingering spell of war, both men fell silent.
-As did the birdsong.
+As did the usual morning chorus of sparrows, towhees and chickadee.
 Indeed, the world seemed to hold its breath.
 Would stubborn pride win out?
 Would a slaughter such as had never been witnessed on this earth play out its final momentum and resume?

 As the moment stretched toward some awful denouement and Lee’s tortured countenance flickered between resignation, loss, and renewed revolt, Lincoln felt the first stirrings of fear.
 Before the rebel leader could utter a last act of defiance that would not only martyr the remnants of his army but any hope for the peace that might — had to — follow, the president spoke.